 3. By measuring the strain in the monopile itself, an indication has been drawn on both sound emissions and fatigue generated by the compared installation methods.
-Based on these performance indicators, one can conclude that significant reduction can be expected using the Jet-gun.
+Based on these performance indicators, one can conclude that significant reduction can be expected using the Jet-gun of the Vibrojet.

 Main developments in the market

 To reduce nuisance, many governments are announcing restrictions on noise levels, a good trend.
 Contractors now mostly work with noise reduction measures, such as bubble screens, to reduce the noise generated underwater by pile driving.
 These measures cost a lot of money and time.